james-gray/pace-the-music/ptm/views/README.txt

 layout.py is the compiled python code for the UI, this can also be used to launch the app without any functionality

+main.py is where we deal with functionality stuff

 Compiling UI:
 To compile the layout.ui file into a python file readable by main.py, use the following command,  pyuic5 layout.ui -o layout.py